arunkd13/arunkd13.github.io/content/blog/vacant-land-tax.md

 I was still cursing myself for not having taken a photo copy and was a little worried.
 But decided to leave it at this and call the assessor only after a couple of days.
-Soon, I got busy with other work and on the second day, I got a call from the assessor, "Your bill is read.
+Soon, I got busy with other work and on the second day, I got a call from the assessor, "Your bill is ready.
 Collect it from the Velachery corporation office."

-"Yes, it is near the Dhandeeswaram temple in Velachery."
+"Yes, it is near the Dhandeeswaram temple in Velachery.", he further directed.

 I was familiar with the place but never knew that a corporation office existed there.
-I asked a local person on reaching the place, and he pointed to the building, which is not easy to miss, once you start to look for it.
+I asked a local person on reaching the place, and he pointed to the building, which is not easy to miss, once you start looking for it.

+Going inside the building, past the trees, I saw a typical government office, with a faded yellow paint and a shed being repaired on the front.

-The assessor was sitting behind a counter with a computer, when I went inside the building, past the trees and junk scattered around.
-It looked like his primary work location was this office.
+The assessor was sitting behind a counter with a computer.
+"This must be his primary work location", I said to myself.
 He was on the phone with someone, but on seeing me, he took a printout of the bill copy, stamped and signed it while still multitasking on the phone.

-He finished the phone call, "I missed adding the late fee.
-You need to pay that also".
+"I missed adding the late fee.
+You need to pay that also", he said after finishing the phone call.
 It amounted to a few hundred rupees.

 "Can I pay it by cash?", I asked.